A Complete 3-Day Osaka Itinerary

 - You also have to leave your room key at the front desk every time you leave.

-Quiet: Hotel Brighton City Osaka
+Hotel Brighton City Osaka

 The Hotel Brighton City Osaka is a bit farther from the main areas of the city like Dotonbori, but it’s a great location for those who want to stay in an area that is a bit quieter but still very close to public transportation.
-There are also two konbini (convenience stores) across the street from the hotel and a grocery store inside the
+We chose to stay here one summer when we were in town for Tenjin Matsuri which was a great location close to the main festival highlights.

-Great Location: Swissôtel Nankai Osaka
+Swissôtel Nankai Osaka

 READ MORE: Important Things to Know Before Traveling to Japan